christianulson/ai_kernel-communilty/obsidian/en/Welcome.md

 # Krnl-AI Community

-> A cognitive runtime for building local-first agents with persistent memory, safety checks, evolving skills, and developer tooling.
+> A cognitive runtime for building local-first agents with persistent memory, safety checks, evolving skills, developer tooling, and desktop P2P surfaces.

 Krnl-AI Community is the open, local-first edition of Krnl-AI.
 It runs entirely on your machine without requiring hosted infrastructure.
 All state is stored locally via SQLite, and you can bring your own LLM provider (OpenAI, Ollama, Anthropic, etc.).